Food Delivery App Development Model: A Complete Guide

 You can collaborate with restaurant owners on revenue sharing of food items being served.
 Most of the commission rates are 15% to 40% or can vary according to the quantity of food.

-This revenue model includes charging a high amount on delivery during peak hours like lunch, dinner, or due to festivities when there is rush in restaurants.
+This revenue model includes charging a high amount on delivery during peak hours like lunch, dinner, or festivities when restaurants have high foot traffic.